What exactly is off grid electricity?

 There are also a variety of personal reasons to choose off grid electric energy.
 Some people just like the idea of being self-reliant.
-There can be a sense of satisfaction getting energy from the sun, wind, water or earth.
+There can be a sense of satisfaction getting energy from the sun, wind, water, or earth.

 You have better control of your power when you generate your own.
 You can reduce the power outages that occur on the grid.

-Keep in mind, when you're generating energy off the grid using natural sources, you rely on the elements.
+Keep in mind, that when you're generating energy off the grid using natural sources, you rely on the elements.
 And they aren't always reliable.
 This is where generators come in handy.

 When the sun or winds don't cooperate, a generator can be a lifesaver.
-Generators are usually run with gas, diesel or propane.
+Generators are usually run with gas, diesel, or propane.
 Some hybrids have a combination of fuel sources.